DiesDxo/webvisitor/README.md

 Bot visitor is used (GET HTTP) to send traffic to the target web/blog where this bot uses a proxy to determine different IP addresses.

+This bot uses 1000 user-agents which can send to different/different types of devices used, to avoid spam detection on the target website.
+So you don't need to bother adding a user-agent, you only need to add the Proxy and Host Referers that you want to use.

+Don't use Host Referrers for pornography, gambling, or anything else.
+Because it can cause the targeted website/blog to become non-indexed by Google

 ## ⚒️ Command Management Access

 The following is cmd management in bot :